 The blog’s goal is to move people into positive thinking and action.
 The blog leans more heavily to the left than the right.

 What’s expected of writers?
 First of all, are you a writer?
 You don’t need to be a professional newspaper reporter, magazine writer or in other writing careers.
 If you can write a logical, passionate, persuasive and easily understandable opinion piece that makes readers think and encourages them to act positively, you are a writer as far as we’re concerned.

 Commitment: We ask that you commit to providing at least one opinion piece every month to six weeks over the course of a year.
 Submit posts more frequently if you feel compelled to do so.
 Please note: We know this is an add-on to your already-busy schedule, so we’re very understanding if you’re unable to contribute every month.

-Audiences: The blog’s primary audience is middle-class Americans.
-Decision-makers and the news media are secondary audiences, yet still very important.
+Audiences: The blog’s primary audience: concerned Americans.
+Decision-makers and the news media are also audiences.

 What topics can I write about?
 You can author posts about any topic as long as the subject is well-researched and your opinions are logical and well-reasoned.
 Focus on current events.
 Here are some suggested topic areas: global warming, women’s rights, healthcare, jobs, the economy, public education, hacking, political swamps, congress, terrorism, nuclear weapons, clean water, building dams, protesting, animal welfare, oil, pipelines, Trump, the cabinet, immigration bans…these are among many other issues that currently impact the lives of Americans.